HL7/PDDI-CDS/pages/_includes/documentation.md

 ### <span style="color:silver"> 7.2.1 </span> Decision Points Summary
 {:.no_toc}

 Many PDDI CDS scenarios have similar drug and patient related decision points.
-Implementers SHOULD develop CQL artifacts that work in conjunction with the `medication-prescribe` context and prefetch to support the base decision points.
+Implementers SHOULD develop CQL artifacts that work in conjunction with the `order-sign` context and prefetch to support the base decision points.
 The Warfarin + NSAIDs PDDI exemplar as three main decision blocks that include:

 1. whether the prescribed NSAID is topical diclofenac,